 3. Locate, visit and/or join local professional networking groups.

 A good professional networking group is exclusively tailored to each category of business.
 It should focus on referral generation, and not just socializing.
 The group should be active and meet at least once each week.
 Take time before and after meetings to speak to each member about their business.
 Obtain a business card from each member and ask them about their ideal referral.

 Your primary goal is to develop strong relationships within the group, which will help you build a network of business professionals with diverse specialties that could become invaluable resources for your clients.
 In turn, you will be a resource for their clients as well.
 Keep in mind that you are not promising referrals to anyone – attorneys are expressly prohibited from promising a gift or a return in exchange for a referral.

-CYLA is the nation’s largest association of young lawyers – lawyers who have been in practice for five years or less, or are 36 years of age and younger.
+CYLA is the nation’s largest association of young lawyers – lawyers who have been in practice for eight years or less.

 The California Lawyers Association, formerly the Sections of the California State Bar, now operates as an autonomous entity for those Sections.
 CLA Section activities include invaluable networking opportunities and keeping members up-to-date on cutting-edge legal issues affecting their practices, presenting educational programs, publishing definitive legal reports, opinions and practice guides, and analyzing, developing and interpreting new and existing California law.